GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ##### Exercise 3: Let's change the gender labels!

-- If the gender is "Male", the label will say "Boy", and if the gender is "Female", the label will say "Girl"!
+- If the gender is "Male", the label should be "Boy", and if the gender is "Female", the label should be "Girl"!

 ![bg right h:700px](images/2022-11-12-22-16-39.png)